Dfmaaa/Samex/README.md

 # Samex
 ## What is it?
-Samex is a file editor.
+Samex is a command line file editor.
 It can be used for basic file functions.
 ## Usage
  * step 1: [navigate to installation folder]
  * step 2:javac Samex.java